-International MBA and J.D. candidate India Whaley chose the dual-degree program to enhance her leadership skills and business acumen as she builds on her career as a certified Project Management Professional.
+International MBA and J.D. candidate India Whaley chose the combination degree program to enhance her leadership skills and business acumen as she builds on her career as a certified Project Management Professional.

 Whaley will graduate from UofSC with her International MBA and J.D. in 2023.
-Read below as Whaley discusses why she chose UofSC and the Moore School and what she hopes to accomplish after she completes her dual degrees.
+Read below as Whaley discusses why she chose UofSC and the Moore School and what she hopes to accomplish after she completes her combination degree.

 Why did you decide to get your International MBA and J.D.?
 What do you hope to do